AvAarsNS/DevOpsTicTacToe/NOTES.md

 ✔ Three Xes in the second row: no win for O

 We want to be able to detect diagonal wins for both players:
-✴ Xes top left to bottom right: win
+✔ Xes top left to bottom right: win
-- O's bottom left to top right: win
+✔ O's bottom left to top right: win

+## Third pomodoro:
+Allright, I went too fast.
+Let's first check the second UAT scenario.
+Then move on to horizontal lines, check with the third UAT scenario.
+Then, if there is time, move on with the fourth (the logic is already there, oops)